wayneeseguin/graft/README.md

 to generate complicated YAML/JSON config files in a repeatable fashion.
 It can be used to stitch together some generic/top level definitions for the config and pull in overrides for site-specific configurations to [DRY][dry-definition] your configs up as much as possible.

+## Origins

+Graft was originally forked from the Geoff Franks's absolutely amazing work, the [Spruce](https://github.com/geofffranks/spruce/tree/main) tool in order to add a few features.
+After much refactoring and grafting of new features it grew to become it's own tool with a different focus and use cases.
+It still passes all of the original Spruce tests and as such should be considered a superset of Spruce.

 ## How do I get started?